sayakpaul/Sharpness-Aware-Minimization-TensorFlow/README.md

 ## Notes

-Before moving to the findings, please be aware of the following notable differences of my implementation:
+Before moving to the findings, please be aware of the following notable differences in my implementation:

 * ResNet20 (attributed to [this repository](https://github.com/GoogleCloudPlatform/keras-idiomatic-programmer/blob/master/zoo/resnet/resnet_cifar10.py)) is used as opposed to PyramidNet and WideResNet.
 * ShakeDrop regularization has not been used.